 Treatment of respiratory manifestations

-Treatment of pulmonary manifestations centers on prevention of airway obstruction and prophylaxis against and control of pulmonary infections.
-Prophylaxis against pulmonary infections includes maintenance of pertussis, Haemophilus influenzae, varicella, Streptococcus pneumoniae, and measles immunity; annual influenza vaccination; and COVID-19 vaccination in accordance with current recommendationsprevention of respiratory syncytial virus infection has been shown to be safe, but efficacy has not been documented.
+Treatment of pulmonary manifestations should focus on prevention of airway obstruction and prophylaxis and control of pulmonary infections.
+In the United States, prophylaxis against pulmonary infections involves maintenance of pertussis, Haemophilus influenzae, varicella, Streptococcus pneumoniae, and measles immunity; annual influenza vaccination; and appropriate COVID-19 vaccination.

 Airway clearance measures consisting of postural drainage, percussion, vibration, and assisted coughing (chest physiotherapy) are recommended at the time of diagnosis and should be done on a regular basis.
-In older patients, alternative airway clearance measures, such as active cycle of breathing, autogenic drainage, positive expiratory pressure devices, and vest therapy (high-frequency chest wall oscillation), may be effective.
-Regular aerobic exercise is recommended; it may also help airway clearance.
+In older patients, alternative airway clearance measures, such as active cycles of breathing, autogenic (self-managed) drainage, positive expiratory pressure devices, and vest therapy (involving high-frequency chest wall oscillation), may be effective.
+Regular aerobic exercise is recommended when possible to help airway clearance.
 For patients with obstructive sleep apnea, continuous positive airway pressure may be beneficial.

 For patients with reversible airway obstruction, bronchodilators may be given by inhalation.
-Corticosteroids by inhalation usually are not effective.
+Corticosteroids (glucocorticoids) by inhalation are usually not effective.
 Oxygen therapy is indicated for patients with severe pulmonary insufficiency and hypoxemia.

-Oral expectorants are sometimes used, but few data support their efficacy.
+Oral expectorants are sometimes used, but limited data support their efficacy.
 Cough suppressants should be discouraged.

 Pneumothorax can be treated with closed chest tube thoracostomy drainage.
 Open thoracotomy or thoracoscopy with resection of pleural blebs and mechanical abrasion of the pleural surfaces is effective in treating recurrent pneumothoraces.